tpitale/tpitale.github.io/_posts/2014-02-01-january-recap.md

 My first goal, to code more on OSS, lead me to attempt to build the habit of contributing daily.
 For the entire month I have done just that, by the standards of the Github contribution graph.
 I feel pretty amazing about this achievement.

-I'll soon be writing a post on the numerous benefits I've found ton contributing daily and how I managed to keep it up for even one month.
+I'll soon be writing a post on the numerous benefits I've found when contributing daily and how I managed to keep it up for even one month.

 ### Writing ###